system76/docs/_articles/add-a-printer-ubuntu.md

 [localhost:631](http://localhost:631)

 The status window will show current print jobs, detected printers, and other information about the printing system.
-If you would like to share this printer with others on your local network, click on the 'Admin' link, under Server, lick on the "Share printers connected to this system" and save the changes.
+If you would like to share this printer with others on your local network, click on the 'Admin' link, under Server, click on the "Share printers connected to this system" and save the changes.
 Other computers on your network should than see that printer.

 ## Useful Commands: